 I’ve been doing a lot of interviewing lately.
-Beyond meeting some really nice people, this means I have to explain what the idea of Business Design is a lot.
+Beyond meeting some really nice people, this means I have to explain what the idea of Business Design is a lot and how to start a business.
 To be honest, itâ€™s not always an easy thing to describe.
 The idea of using design sensibilities to solve business problemsâ€¦well itâ€™s easier done than explained.
 Much of the act of Business Design is dictated by the problem youâ€™re solving.
 This probably has more to do with design than business â€“business likes standardized processes, design likes appropriate approaches.
 When you design, you go about things is almost intentionally different every time.
 To top it all this off, the idea of Business Design is still very much emerging, so it’s changing all the time.
 Itâ€™s also a hip phrase people throw around a little too loosely.
 All this makes explaining what I do sort of a hot mess.

 Yesterday I was interviewing with a colleague of mine, Joe.
 Without realizing it, I think he blurted out a pretty perfect description of the idea of business design.
 He simply said, “we hack business models.”

 I really love that statement because of all the implications of the idea of “hacking”.
 For me hacking implies that you’re working with an existing system and pushing and pulling on its boundaries to see what will happen.
 Tools can be crude and fast, but there is an eye to understanding and evolve the larger system.
 Hacking implies that what you’re doing isn’t a science, but there’s probably a lot of underlying laws ad principles involved.
 Thereâ€™s no certification to be a hacker, but not everyone can do it.
 And to be a good hacker, you have to be pretty curious, confident, and inspired.